eclipse-tractusx/item-relationship-service/local/testing/testdata/README.md

 (Optional) Flag to create AAS assets in version 3.0

 **--allowedBPNs <[BPN ...] >**
-(Optional) (Required for --aas3) A list of allowed BPNs which will be added to the specificAssetIds when creating AAS Registry assets
+(Optional) (Required for --aas3) A list of allowed BPNs which will be added to the specificAssetIds when creating DTR assets

 **-h, --help**
 Usage help.
 This lists all current command line options with a short description.